-IFS Ken Haynes Travel award 2024 - Call For Applicants
+IFS Ken Haynes Travel award 2024 - Deadline elapsed: 31st Jan 2024.

-Applicants will be asked to submit a short meeting report for publication on the IFS website
+Applicants will be asked to submit a short meeting report for publication on the IFS website after the meeting as well as proof of payments (invoice or receipts).

 To see the awardees of the 2023 travel award, click here.